Once I moved into my house, it didn’t take me very long to want a brighter garage. I bet you feel the same way.

 Lumens vs. Watts

 We’re used to seeing light bulbs in terms of watts.
-60W, 100W, etc., but watts are actually a measure of the amount of energy a light bulb uses and not how much light it gives off.
+60W, 100W, etc., but watts measure the energy a light bulb uses, not how much light it gives off.

-If you remember CFL light bulbs, the twisty fluorescent light bulbs, they produced a comparable level of light at a fraction of the energy consumption of our old incandescent bulbs.
-But that they were still listed in terms of watts of power used, which was confusing to consumers.
+CFL light bulbs, the twisty fluorescent light bulbs, produce a comparable level of light at a fraction of the energy consumption of our old incandescent bulbs.
+However, the manufacturers listed them in terms of watts of power used, confusing consumers.

-Lumens are the raw quantity of light being produced by an object.
-It has nothing to do with the amount of power that the bulb uses.
+Lumens are the raw quantity of light an object produces, not the amount of power that the light bulb uses.